All Souls College, Oxford

-All Souls College (official name: College of the Souls of All the Faithful Departed) is a constituent college of the University of Oxford in England.
+All Souls College (official name: The College of All Souls of the Faithful Departed, of Oxford) is a constituent college of the University of Oxford in England.
 Unique to All Souls, all of its members automatically become fellows (i.e., full members of the college's governing body).
-It has no undergraduate members, but each year, recent graduate and postgraduate students at Oxford are eligible to apply for a small number of examination fellowships through a competitive examination (once described as "the hardest exam in the world") and, for those shortlisted after the examinations, an interview.
+It has no student members, but each year, recent graduates are eligible to apply for a small number of examination fellowships through a competitive examination (once described as "the hardest exam in the world") and, for those shortlisted after the examinations, an interview.

 The college entrance is on the north side of High Street, whilst it has a long frontage onto Radcliffe Square.
-To its east is the Queen's College, whilst Hertford College is to the north of All Souls.
+To its east is The Queen's College, whilst Hertford College is to the north of All Souls.

 The current warden (head of the college) is Sir John Vickers, a graduate of Oriel College, Oxford.

 History

 The college was founded by Henry VI of England and Henry Chichele (fellow of New College and Archbishop of Canterbury), in 1438, to commemorate the victims of the Hundred Years' War.
-The Statutes provided for a warden and forty fellows; all to take Holy Orders: 24 to study arts, philosophy and theology; and 16 to study civil or canon law.
+The Statutes provided for a warden and 40 fellows; all to take Holy Orders: 24 to study arts and theology; and 16 to study civil or canon law.

-Today the college is primarily a graduate research institution, with no undergraduate members.
-All Souls did formerly have undergraduates: Robert Hovenden (Warden of the college from 1571 to 1614) introduced undergraduates to provide the fellows with servientes (household servants), but this was abandoned by the end of the Commonwealth.
+Today the college is primarily a research institution, with no student members.
+All Souls did formerly have students: Robert Hovenden (Warden of the college from 1571 to 1614) introduced undergraduates to provide the fellows with servientes (household servants), but this was abandoned by the end of the Commonwealth.
 Four Bible Clerks remained on the foundation until 1924.

 For over five hundred years All Souls College admitted only men; women were first allowed to join the college as fellows in 1979, the same year as many other previously all-male colleges in the university.
+The American philosopher Susan Hurley became the first female fellow in 1981.
+Conservative fellows opposed this change.
+Once, upon encountering a woman fellow, the geneticist E. B. Ford swung his umbrella at her and shouted "Out of my way, henbird!".